How Do Hearing Aids Work?

 - Hearing aids improve the quality of life and connect you to the world you live in.

-- Hearing aids SHOULD NOT BE SHARED as they are custom made and programmed to suit the hearing needs of a single individual.
+- Hearing aids should not be shared.
+They are custom-made and programmed to suit the hearing needs of the wearer.

 - A Lexie Expert® will help you choose the best Lexie OTC hearing aid to suit you.

 How do Lexie OTC hearing aids work